mbellabah/mbellabah.github.io/_posts/2023-10-22-endurance-of-spirit.md

 Only when compelled to run through nature’s course,

-Through her crags and bramble, and under angry sun and an inhospitable cold,
+Through her crags and bramble, and under an angry sun and an inhospitable cold,

 Is he made firm, sharp, and with purpose,